 Dana’s practice also includes a wide range of complex commercial and business-related litigation in state and federal courts, as well as in arbitration forums.
 She serves clients in a variety of industries, including financial services, software, tech, pharmaceutical, telecommunications, entertainment, fashion, retail, energy and publishing.

-At Fox, Dana serves on the steering committee for the firm’s Women’s Initiative and on the LGBTQ & Allies Subcommittee of the firm’s Diversity Committee.
+At Fox, Dana serves on the steering committee for the firm’s Women’s Initiative and on the LGBTQ & Allies Initiative of the firm’s Diversity Committee.
 She also serves as a pro bono cooperating counsel to the ACLU Foundation of Colorado.

 - Serve as outside general counsel to several startups and emerging companies in the fashion, apparel, retail, outdoor industry, software and tech industries, among others.